faketechlabsberlin/My-Sports/README.md

 Before you continue, ensure you have met the following requirements:

 * You have installed the latest version of Python.
-* You have installed the necessary modules datetime, random, names, pandas, Any, matplotlib.pyplot and seaborn.
+* You have installed the necessary modules datetime, random, names, pandas, matplotlib and seaborn.
-* You have a program for displaying the generated csv files.

-There are three runnable python scripts, namely user_gen.py, event_gen.py and stats.py.
+There are four runnable python scripts, namely user_gen.py, event_gen.py, stats.py and reco.py.

 The first one to execute is user_gen.py, as it serves as basis for the other two scripts.
 Its output is a dataframe of fake users which is dependent on the number you type in and confirm as the programme asks: